 Step 1 – Search for the DC having the PDC Emulator Role

-The DC (Domain Controller) with the PDC (Primary Domain Controller) emulator role will capture every account lockout event ID 4740.
+The DC (Domain Controller) with the PDC Emulator role (the domain controller that acts as the primary authority for password changes and account lockouts) will capture Event ID 4740 (the Windows Security event logged whenever an account is locked out).
 If you have only one DC then you can skip this step.

-Open the event log viewer of the domain controller.
-Go to the security logs, and search for Event ID 4740.
+Open the event log viewer of the domain controller, Go to the security logs, and filter current log.

-Step 4 – Find Out the Locked Account Whose Information is Require
+Step 4 – Find Out the Locked Account Whose Information is Required

 Click on the Find button in the Actions pane to look for the User whose account has been locked out.

-Here you can find the name of the user account in the Account Name, and the source of the lockout location as well in the Caller Computer Name field.
+Here you can find the name of the user account in the Account Name, and the source of the lockout location in the Caller Computer Name field (the hostname of the machine where the failed authentication attempts originated).

-Lepide Active Directory Auditor generates Account Lockout Reports where complete information about the event is displayed in a single row.
+Lepide Account Lockout Examiner Free Tool generates Account Lockout Reports where complete information about the event is displayed in a single row.
 When you right-click on any event, the context menu will give you the following options; “Unlock”, “Reset Password” and “Investigate”.

 To run the Account Lockout Report: